ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - `.rb`  => ruby
 - `.xml` => xml

-The supported language is written in line 290 and 291 in `lib/lib_src2md.rb`.
+The supported languages are written in the `lang` method in `lib/lib_src2md.rb`.

-A line number is inserted at the top of each line in the code block.
+A line number will be inserted at the top of each line in the code block.
 If you don't want to insert it, give "-N" option to @@@include command.

 Options: